 What might start impacting mortgage rates later this month is the weekly jobless claims report.
 With the economy open during the month of June and the economy supposedly improving we still had significantly high weekly jobless claims numbers.

-We’ll update this section as we move further into July however to start of the month we’re seeing the following averages.
+We’ll update this section as we move further into July however at the start of the month we’re seeing the following averages.

 This is an average of everyone we’re seeing; from less than perfect credit to excellent credit.
 Please keep in mind that July 2020 mortgage rates adjust daily; sometimes multiple times during a day.
 For a mortgage quote specific to your situation please be sure to contact us directly.